Swim coach reveals the real benefits of cold water swimming

 3. The post-swim ‘high’

-When we immerse our body in cold water a number of things happen all at once.
+When we immerse our body in cold water, a number of things happen all at once.

 On a ‘softer’ benefit note, that high and the reduction in anxiety and depression can also be linked to the positive mental benefits of doing something challenging and difficult.

 Many of us get a buzz from conquering something challenging and swimming in cold water definitely ticks that box.
-Many cold water swimmers also report feeling more body positive as a result of focussing on what their bodies can achieve.
+Many cold water swimmers also report feeling more body positive as a result of focusing on what their bodies can achieve.

 4. Blue-green and social therapy